 Paul serves as the Civic Engagement Director here at HAWA.
 He is a former science educator and is passionate about helping to build power within the Southeast Asian community by engaging in conversations with people at their doors, hosting educational events that are open to the public, as well as educating elected officials on the southeast asian population here in Milwaukee.

-Thao is the Citizenship Coordinator at the Hmong American Women’s Association.
+Thao is the Community Building Coordinator at the Hmong American Women’s Association.
 She majored in both Business Administration and Sociology at Mount Mary University.
 As the Citizenship coordinator, she organizes and facilitates the citizenship classes and assists clients and students in filling out their naturalization paperwork with a goal to help as many Permanent Residents as possible to achieve U.S. citizen status.

 Outside of work, she enjoys watching Asian dramas, movies, T.V. shows and anime.